joyceem/MPEP_tutorials/tutorials/DivergenceTimeEstimation_BEAST_TargetCapture.md

 Now, we can start shopping for our 'best' genes for dating using SortaDate.

-Move out of the rerooting directory, into the `20_gene_shopping` directory:
+Move out of the rerooting directory, into the main `20_gene_shopping` directory:
 ```bash
 cd ../
 ```